Realization of groups with pairing as Jacobians of finite graphs: Odd groups with pairing

 \subsection{Results on quadratic residues}

 Observe that the monodoromy pairing on $\Jac (B_{p^r})$ is the residue pairing on $\ZZ/p^r\ZZ$.
 To achieve the nonresidue pairing, we will use the subdivided banana graph $B_{\bm s}$ for an appropriate choice of $\bm s$.
 Our approach will rely on quadratic reciprocity, and it will be necessary to consider the cases $p \equiv 1 \pmod 4$ and $p \equiv 3 \pmod 4$ separately.

-We will need to further differentiate between the cases $r > 1$ and $r = 1$; it is in the latter case that our results rely on the Generalized Riemann Hypothesis.
+\begin{proposition} For any sufficiently large prime $p$, there exists a prime quadratic nonresidue $q \equiv 3 \pmod 4$, such that $q$ is less than $2\sqrt{p}$. \end{proposition}